Tracy Griffith

-Tracy Lee Griffith (born October 19, 1965) is an American actress, sushi chef, and painter.
+Tracy Lee Griffith (born October 19, 1965) is an American actress, sushi chef, singer, and painter.

 Early life

 Griffith was raised in Bedford, New York, the daughter of actor and producer Peter Griffith and his second wife, model and actress Nanita Greene.
 Her younger brother is Clay Griffith, who became a production designer and set decorator.
 Her paternal half-sister is actress Melanie Griffith.
 In the early 1970s, she moved with her family to Saint John, U.S. Virgin Islands.
 Her parents separated in 1975.
 Griffith attended a boarding school in Maryland, graduating in 1979, and went on to spend three years at the University of Tennessee where she became interested in acting and dropped out in 1984.

 Acting career

 Tracy Griffith played supporting roles in some films in which her half-sister Melanie starred, such as Fear City (1985) and Crazy in Alabama (1999).
 After college, Griffith worked in Hollywood and New York for the next 12 years.
 Her acting credits include The Guiding Light, The Good Mother (1988); Fast Food (1989); The First Power (1990); The Finest Hour (1991); All Tied Up (1993); 21 Jump Street; and the miniseries Ruby Ridge: An American Tragedy.
 She was a regular on the ABC drama series The Monroes (1995).